Ioanna Gkoutna

 -

 Pulling for the Party: Electoral Campaign Strategies and Information Embeddedness in Zimbabwe. (with Adam Harris and Nicole Beardsworth).
-Under review.

 -

 Party Activists in Zambia and Zimbabwe: Formal and Informal Networks, Information, and Voter Behaviour. (with Adam Harris and Nicole Beardsworth).
-Accepted in edited volume.
+(Accepted in edited volume)

 -

 Family Structure and Gender Norms: Exploring Global Trends in Daughter and Sibling Effects.
-(Presented at PSA 2024.)

 -